-The JBLC Center is named for John B. Little, MD, the James Stevens Simmons Professor of Radiobiology, Emeritus in the Department of Molecular Metabolism at the Harvard T. H. Chan School of Public Health.
+The JBLC Center is named after John B. Little, MD, who was the James Stevens Simmons Professor of Radiobiology, Emeritus, in the Department of Molecular Metabolism at the Harvard T. H. Chan School of Public Health until his passing in 2020.
 Dr. Little’s pioneering studies were focused on the mutagenic and carcinogenic effects of ionizing radiation in cells directly targeted by radiation.
 Later, Dr. Little discovered what has become known as “non-targeted” biological effects of radiation including radiation-induced genomic instability, whereby genetic effects occur in the offspring of irradiated cells, and the “bystander” effect whereby genetic effects occur in un-irradiated cells in close proximity to irradiated ones.
 Today the bystander effect is a well-accepted phenomenon in radiation biology, but its biological implications – whether the effects are universally detrimental for us or possibly even beneficial under certain circumstances – remain hotly debated.

-Dr. Little is a Past President of the Radiation Research Society.
-He has served on many advisory committees, councils, and editorial boards, and has Chaired the Board of Radiation Effects Research of the National Research Council/National Academy of Sciences, the Science Council of the Radiation Effects Research Foundation in Hiroshima, and the Board of Scientific Councilors of the National Institute of Environmental Health Sciences.
-He has been a consultant on Radiobiology to the Massachusetts General Hospital since 1965.
-Board Certified in Radiology, and a member of the American Physiological Society, the American Society for Photobiology, the American Association for Cancer Research, Dr. Little is also a past president of the Radiation Research Society.
-He has served on the editorial board of many scientific journals and is the author or co-author of more than 525 scientific papers [and still counting!].
+Dr. Little was a Past President of the Radiation Research Society.
+He served on many advisory committees, councils, and editorial boards, and Chaired the Board of Radiation Effects Research of the National Research Council/National Academy of Sciences, the Science Council of the Radiation Effects Research Foundation in Hiroshima, and the Board of Scientific Councilors of the National Institute of Environmental Health Sciences.
+He was a consultant on Radiobiology to the Massachusetts General Hospital.
+Board Certified in Radiology, and a member of the American Physiological Society, the American Society for Photobiology, the American Association for Cancer Research, Dr. Little was also a past president of the Radiation Research Society.
+He served on the editorial board of many scientific journals and was the author or co-author of more than 525 scientific manuscripts.

-Dr. Little’s research involves the study of the mechanisms involved in the response of mammalian cells to ionizing radiation, with particular reference to its carcinogenic and mutagenic effects.
-He is known for his earlier studies on the repair of potentially lethal damage in human normal and tumor cells, and for his characterization of the mechanisms for malignant transformation and the induction of mutations by radiation.
-His current research interests include the induction of genetic instability by radiation and the bystander effect.
-Dr. Little is a recipient of the Failla Award of the Radiation Research Society, and the Henry S. Kaplan Distinguished Scientist Award from the International Association for Radiation Research.
+Dr. Little’s research involved the study of the mechanisms involved in the response of mammalian cells to ionizing radiation, with particular reference to its carcinogenic and mutagenic effects.
+He was known for his earlier studies on the repair of potentially lethal damage in human normal and tumor cells, and for his characterization of the mechanisms for malignant transformation and the induction of mutations by radiation.
+Dr. Little was a recipient of the Failla Award of the Radiation Research Society, and the Henry S. Kaplan Distinguished Scientist Award from the International Association for Radiation Research.
 His alma mater, Boston University School of Medicine, acknowledged his contributions to the field with their Distinguished Alumnus Award in 1984.

-An international figure in the field of radiobiology, Dr. Little is widely respected and cited for his intellectual accomplishments, mentoring skills, and collegial leadership.
+An international figure in the field of radiobiology, Dr. Little was widely respected and cited for his intellectual accomplishments, mentoring skills, and collegial leadership.